Erik1007/Bombers-Baseball/README.md

 Media:
-All images were taken by myself and from the Bombers closed group Facebook group page.
+All gallery images were taken by myself and from the Bombers closed group Facebook group page.

+Hero image came from http://Dreamstime.com (baseball hit).

+Contact background image came from http://depositphotos.com (baseball on chalk line)